 learning can take time to be realised - evaluation of professional development should not primarily be about the intervention but about the benefits the learner has derived from the experience.
 We need to take a longer term approach to evaluating an intervention to fully understand the impact of those opportunities.

-The insight form the project has helped the Public Engagement Unit reshape the way we think about professional development for public engagement.
+The insight from the project has helped the Public Engagement Unit reshape the way we think about professional development for public engagement.
 We applied this analysis to: improve the quality of provision, develop guidance and inform the development of new forms of training and CPD.
 We now frame all our activities, from our Engage Grants to our one-to-one help/advice/guidance, more overtly as opportunities for researchers to learn about public engagement.